Matthewtwyford/spine/README.md

 <h2>Benefits</h2>

 <p>
-All padding and Margins untilize the more responsivie friendly Relative REM unit, as oppesed absolute units such as Px.
+All padding and margins utilize the more responsivie friendly Relative REM unit, as oppesed to the absolute units Px.
 </p>

 <p>
-Column. units upto 12 columns layout.
+Column.
+Units upto 12 columns layout.
 </p>

 <hr/>